Career Opportunities

 Interested applicants should send a cover letter, their resume, and 3-5 references to employment@emeryweiner.org.
 (References will not be contacted without notifying the candidate first.)

-Job Title: Head (MS) Baseball Coach
+Job Title: Girls Lacrosse Coach

 Location: The Emery/Weiner School